 RICHFIELD 2040 - BUILT FOR THE FUTURE!

-Over the next 18 months, the City will be working to update its Comprehensive Plan.
-This Plan serves as a road map to inform decisions regarding land use, transportation, pedestrian and bicycle facilities, parks, utilities, and public facilities.
-The Plan is future-oriented – looking out at what Richfield could be in 2040, and setting goals and policies to help us reach that future vision.
+Throughout 2017-2018, City staff and the Comprehensive Plan Task Force worked to update the City's Comprehensive Plan.
+This Plan will inform decisions regarding land use, transportation, pedestrian and bicycle facilities, parks, utilities, and public facilities.
+The Plan is future-oriented – looking ahead at what Richfield could be in 2040, and sets goals and policies to help us reach that long-term vision.

 Paper surveys can be dropped off at the front desk at City Hall,